JoasJSD/minecraft_ruinedworld/readme.txt

 1. Please do not translate languages with translators.
 2. Ensure you're using proper grammar.
-3. You're allowed to translate this mod into your own constructed language, but please let people do so by putting a note at the very top of the translation file:
- "_comment": "Custom language 'Language name (Language name in the conlang)', created by Username."
- For example, this is what should be added to your conlang language file:
- "_comment": "Custom language 'Vylisian (Liegulies Vylies)', created by ieguana."

 # Adding/updating Translations
 1. Fork our repository